-If you have a baby, we can often add them to your policy from birth.
+f you have a baby, we can often add them to your policy from birth.
 However, if the baby was born after either parent has had fertility treatment or following assisted reproduction, we will need to medically underwrite them.
 Please call us for more details.

 If you want to add a baby to your policy, you must tell us within three months of the baby's birth.
+If you add the baby when they are older than three months, we may need to underwrite their cover separately.

-" See 5.1 Adding a family member or baby
+See 5.1 Adding a family member or baby

-4.25 > Preventative treatment and genetic screening tests
+4.23 > Preventative treatment and screening tests